 The holidays are typically such a fun time for families.
 Memories, based on traditions, will stick with the whole family!
-Sometimes, though, children have very unpleasant memories of the holidays from previous homes they have lived in ~ so there may be a lot of stress also associated with this time of year….
+Sometimes, though, children have very unpleasant memories of the holidays from previous homes they have lived in ~ so there may be a lot of trauma-related responses also associated with this time of year….

 Some potential holiday related triggers for children can be: